Having the ability to make international payments is essential to the functionality of modern life.

-Oftentimes, services designed for sending personal remittances are not able to send large value payments which are pretty regular for business payments.
+Oftentimes, services designed for sending personal remittances are not able to send large value payments.
+These type of payments are pretty regular for business payments.

-As a result, you are forced to use the service in your personal name as an individual whereas the payments you are sending are most likely on behalf of your own company which is a registered and incorporated entity.
+As a result, you are forced to use the service in your personal name as an individual.
+However, the payments you are sending are most likely on behalf of your company which is a registered and incorporated entity.

-Unless your company is a sole proprietor company, sending payments in your personal name on behalf of your company may endanger your reputation with the tax authorities in your country.
+Unless your company is a sole proprietor company, sending payments in your personal name on behalf of your company may endanger your reputation with the tax authorities.
 It may also attract penal provisions depending on the prevalent laws.

 Payment services that are not fully compliant with local regulations run the risk of accounts being suspended.
 They may also be reported for investigation to local authorities like Canada Revenue Agency (CRA), or Internal Revenue Service – meaning you could receive a hefty fine, or worse!

-With most personal remittance services, the maximum amount of money you can send depends where you live and on how you pay for the transfer.
+With most personal remittance services, the maximum amount you can send depends on where you live and how you pay for the transfer.